 Zoe is a beautifully trained Hanovarian mare with a sweet and gentle nature.
 Trained in dressage through second level, Zoe’s talents lie in her kindness and ability to help riders advance their equestrian skills.
 She was lovingly donated by Mary Giftos.

 Maggie Mae joined us at the end of the 2012 session and won our hearts.
-She has a jumping and flat work background and is sensitive to the aids, making her a favorite of riders.
-With her draft-cross breeding, she has proven to be a sturdy and steady mount for the Academy’s vaulting activities, too.
+She has an eventing background and is sensitive to the aids, making her a favorite of riders.
+As a registered American Warmblood, she has proven to be a sturdy and steady mount for pony clubbers, para-equestrians, and adaptive riding students across the board.
 Say hello to the lovely Maggie Mae next time you visit; she is by far the horse of many different colors!

 Quinn was born in 2005 and joined the Carlisle herd late in the season of 2014.
 Quinn started out as a star sports pony for the younger riders starting out in jumping and dressage.
 He quickly showed us his steady attitude and love for children making him a perfect Hippotherapy pony.
 His 12+ hands offers the right height for our beginner and younger riders in all programs.